Inspection / Audits

 We provide play area inspection for Council Parks, Schools, Early Childhood and Commercial Playgrounds.

 What we do

-Playsafe Consulting Ltd is a professional services provider that specialises in providing playground safety inspections, design consultation and standards training throughout New Zealand.
+Playsafe Consulting Ltd is a professional services provider that specialises in providing playground safety inspections, surface impact testing, design review and inspection training throughout New Zealand.

 Lack of supervision is associated with 40 percent of playground injuries.
 A recent study found that children play without adult supervision more often on school playgrounds (32 percent of the time) than playgrounds in parks (22 percent).